 What are the worst Business Class seats on Etihad’s low-density B777s?

-Solo aisle seats 5A&K, and seats 12A&K are located in front of each cabin and other travellers tend to bump into these seats every time they return from the lavatory.
+Solo aisle seats 5A&K and seats 12A&K are located in front of each cabin, and other travelers tend to bump into these seats every time they return from the lavatory.

 No amenity kit was provided on this medium-haul flight to Bangkok.
-The only amenities provided on this flight were an extremely comfortable blanket, a decently sized pillow, and noise cancelling headphones.
+The only amenities provided on this flight were an extremely comfortable blanket, a decently sized pillow, and noise-canceling headphones.

 During this day flight to Bangkok, only one meal (lunch) was served.
 I choose the following selection from the menu:

-Each Business Class seat is equipped with a personal 15 inch (38 cm) LCD screen with plug and play feature that allows passengers to upload their own games and create personalised music playlists.
-Etihad offers more than 750 hours of on-demand entertainment (so-called E-box) with a wide selection of films, games, tv shows, live tv channels, audio programmes and CDs..
+Each Business Class seat is equipped with a personal 15 inch (38 cm) LCD screen with plug and play feature that allows passengers to upload their own games and create personalized music playlists.
+Etihad offers more than 750 hours of on-demand entertainment (so-called E-box) with a wide selection of films, games, tv shows, live tv channels, audio programs, and CDs.
 WiFi is available for a charge based on the data usage, with $4.95 USD for 30MB, $11.95 USD for 90MB, and $19.95 USD for 180MB.